 In general, every Maryland company with one or more employee must carry workers’ compensation insurance.
 Workers’ comp is no-fault coverage that pays expenses incurred by employees who are hurt, become ill, or die on the job.
-This coverage includes:
+For a workers' comp claim in Maryland, this coverage includes:

 - Medical expenses

 - Lost wages